 The Writing and the SpiritMaster of Arts CERTIFICATE requires the Advanced Certificate and 15 additional credits selected from Core Classes, Great Ideas classes, and Independent Study in Writing.

 Writing and the Spirit (Writing 551): Through reading and experiential exercises, learn how to live and love in ways most compatible with becoming inspired.

 Story Basics (Writing 552): Develop skills in writing fiction and non-fiction stories within an open yet effective structure that not only offers room for but also invites inspiration.

 Poetry Basics (Writing 502): Approach poetry emphasizing ways to use the language more effectively in all modes of writing.
-The course includes readings from exemplary Christian poets such as Thomas Merton, Sor Juana de La Cruz, and T.S.
+Includes readings from exemplary Christian poets such as Thomas Merton, Sor Juana de La Cruz, and T.S.
 Elliot.